-A long-distance race usually for 50 to 100 miles (80 to 160 km), over mountains or other natural terrains.
+A long-distance race that ranges from 50 to 100 miles (80 to 160 kilometers), over mountains or other natural terrain.

-A western riding competition for horses, in which the riders guide the horses through a precise pattern of spins, circles, and stops.
+A Western riding competition for horses, during which the riders guide the horses through a precise pattern of spins, circles and stops.

-All work is done at the lope or the gallop.
+All work is done at the pace of a lope or gallop.

-A single, pair or a group of four horses pull a vehicle controlled by a rider.
+A single horse, a pair of horses or a group of four horses pulls a vehicle controlled by a rider.

-This type has three phases: dressage, cross-country marathon, and obstacle cone driving.
+This type of race has three phases: Dressage, cross-country marathon and obstacle cone driving.

 Best age to start horse riding for kids